 Meet your Therapist

-I have lived in and outside of Mexico, Houston, Seattle, and Maine and have felt at home in a number of ecosystems.
+I have lived in and outside of Mexico, Houston, Seattle, and Maine, and have felt at home in a number of ecosystems.
 I’ve held many titles; marine biologist, research scientist, environmental educator, elementary school teacher, and health coach.
 I come from a multi-national, multi-cultural family.
-I’m a mom, wife, gardener, writer, and Licensed Professional Counselor.
+When I’m not therapizing, I’m a toddler mom, wife, gardener, writer, martial artist, and overall goofball.

 I dedicated the first part of my career to connecting with nature through science, outdoor adventure education, and horticulture, while doing my own therapeutic work.
-Since the start of my chapter in mental health, I knew that nature needed to be part of my treatment approach.
+Nature has always been part of my healing and how I care for others.

 My Approach

 You are the artist of your life.
 I foster a warm, nurturing, and safe environment that allows you to explore your mind and heart with freedom, confidence, and support.
 My promise is to prioritize your well-being, to be honest, and to listen to your intuition.
-Your trust is of ultimate value.
 My practice is affirming of gender, sexual orientation, religion, race, and culture.
-Your confidentiality is my ethical and legal responsibility, and I will take every measure to protect it.
+I am a safe space to process any experiences of political distress, racism, homophobia, mysoginy, antisemitism, and any other form of systemic hatred.

-I use a multidisciplinary treatment approach and collaborate with dietitians, physicians, psychiatrists, and other therapists as appropriate.
+I incorporate Internal Family Systems, Brainspotting, and Nature, and collaborate with dietitians, physicians, psychiatrists, energy workers, and other therapists as appropriate for a holistic treatment approach.

 Why Kite?